Hornbill-Docs/servicemanager-config/servicemanager-config/assets/new-assets-mode-infokit.md

 - **Review your asset structure**.
 In the new mode, there are asset categories available to help organize your assets.
 The new assets layout in Service Manager displays assets grouped by category.
 This means that you will need to create your categories and move your asset types into categories.
 You can also perform additional tasks, such as setting asset summary and detail information.
 - **Review your asset types and mandatory fields**.
 In the new asset mode, mandatory fields you have previously associated with an asset type are not automatically associated.
 You can migrate your existing fields during creation or rebuild the required fields from scratch using the Quick Layout tool.
 This is accessed from **Configuration > Service Manager > Manage Types**, then selecting an Asset Type and one of the field types.

-Hornbill will be publishing a comprehensive guide to support migrating to the new asset mode that explains these three tasks in more detail.
+See the [New asset mode migration guide](/hornbill-how-to-guides/new-asset-mode-migration-guide) to support your move to the new asset mode.

 ## Enable the new assets preview

 Right now, any user with the Asset Management Admin role can access the new mode from the Service Manager application by selecting **Assets > Switch to new UI**.

 Before the mandatory switchover on July 27, 2026, Hornbill Administrators can enable the new interface for specific user groups.
 This means that they don’t need to switch to the new mode manually and have access to the functionality.
 This allows your team to transition to the new mode gradually.

 ### Before you begin